apiobuild/docs/content/docs/apps/chopin/create-new-store.md

 ### 🎉 Open for Business

 That's it!
-You are now a proud owner of a Chopin store.
+You are now a proud owner of Chopin store.
 Visit your new store or go to [Chopin App](https://telescope.apiobuild.com/app/chopin) to configure your store.

 Happy “chopin”! 🛍️